arcamens/arcamens/site_app/static/site_app/help/index.md

 If you option for  **Created by me** then it would check the pattern against all posts that you created and it was at least one worker binded to.

-Consider you wanted to search for posts that contain the strings 'form', 'html' and 'need a snippet' either in the label or data attribute.
+Consider you wanted to search for posts that contain the strings 'form', 'html' and 'need a comment' either in the label or data attribute.
 After inserting that pattern you could combine with the so described filter options above.

 Notice that the order of strings is not relevant; You could also try:

 ~~~
-need a snippet + form + html
+need a comment + form + html
 ~~~

 Which would work alike.